-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
+Use the menu to see other pages.

 In 2012, the U.S Preventative Services Task Force released a statement saying that for the general population of women with no symptoms, screening for ovarian cancer is not helpful and may lead to harm.

-However, women at high risk for ovarian cancer due to family history or with a BRCA mutation(s) (see Risk Factors ) are recommended to have screening with CA-125 blood tests and transvaginal ultrasound.
-This approach has not been proven to improve survival or detect cancers at an earlier and more curable stage.
-Some targeted therapy is directed towards specific genes that might be found with abnormalities in certain types of epithelial ovarian cancer.
-For this purpose, ovarian cancer is divided into two groups: type I and type II.
-Type II cancers are the more typical high grade serous cancers, for which standard chemotherapy has been most effective.
-These tumors typically are diagnosed at later stages and have mutations in TP53 and BRCA genes in the tumor.
-Other mutations are rarely seen.
+Targeted therapy.
+Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+Some targeted therapy drugs are directed at specific genes that might be found with abnormalities in certain types of epithelial ovarian cancer.
+For this purpose, serous ovarian cancers are divided into two groups: high-grade serous cancer (HGSC) and low-grade seous cancer (LGSC).
+Standard chemotherapy has been most effective in HGSC.
+Typically, these tumors have mutations in TP53 and BRCA genes and are diagnosed at later stages.
+Other tumor mutations are rarely seen.

-Other types of ovarian cancer including low grade serous, endometrioid, clear cell, and mucinous cancers.
-These tumors have a variety of mutations including KRAS, BRAF, PI3KCA and PTEN, which have implications for targeted treatment.
+Other types of ovarian cancer are much less common, and include LGSC, endometrioid, clear cell, and mucinous cancers.
+These tumors have a variety of mutations including KRAS, BRAF, PI3KCA and PTEN, which may mean there is an available targeted treatment.
 Clinical trials in these groups are ongoing.

-The PARP inhibitor olaparib (Lynparza) has received FDA approval in the United States for recurrent disease in patients who have the inherited BRCA mutation and who have received three or more lines of chemotherapy.
+The FDA approved the PARP inhibitor olaparib (Lynparza) for recurrent disease in patients who have the inherited BRCA mutation and who have received 3 or more lines of chemotherapy.
 In the supporting study of 137 patients with a BRCA mutation, 34% of patients experienced shrinkage in tumor for an average of 7.9 months.
-A very small number of patients developed secondary hematologic (blood) cancers after use of these drugs.
-Studies are currently underway with other PARP inhibitors, which do not all require the inherited BRCA mutation.
-These are being tested to see if they can keep the cancer from coming back after chemotherapy.
-The potential benefits and risks of PARP therapy should be discussed with your doctor.
+A very small number of patients developed secondary, hematologic (blood) cancers after use of these drugs.
+Studies are underway with other PARP inhibitors that do not all require the inherited BRCA mutation.
+Researchers are testing these to see if these inhibitors can keep the cancer from coming back after chemotherapy.
+You should discuss the potential benefits and risks of PARP therapy with your doctor.

-Many other new targeted treatments are also now in clinical trials.
+Many other new targeted treatments are now in clinical trials.
 Increasingly, doctors are learning about each patient’s individual tumor's biology through direct molecular testing.
 This information may be useful in matching patients with a clinical trial for a specific targeted therapy.
 Learn more about the basics of targeted therapy .

 Researchers are examining whether drugs called checkpoint inhibitors may boost the immune system's ability to destroy cancer cells.
-Examples of these drugs target CTLA4 or PD-1 and have recently been shown to cause shrinkage in other cancer types such as melanoma, as well as having some activity in patients with ovarian cancer.
+Examples of these drugs target PD-1, PD-L1, and CTLA4 and they have been shown to cause shrinkage in other cancer types such as melanoma and some lung cancers, as well as having some activity in patients with ovarian cancer.

 Gene therapy.
-One new area of research is discovering how damaged genes in ovarian cancer cells can be corrected or replaced.
+A new area of research is discovering how damaged genes in ovarian cancer cells can be corrected or replaced.
 Researchers are studying the use of specially designed viruses that carry normal genes into the core of cancer cells and then replace the defective genes with the functional ones.

 Looking for More About the Latest Research?

-- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

-- Review research announced at recent scientific meetings or in ASCO’s peer reviewed journals .
+Review research announced at recent scientific meetings or in ASCO’s peer reviewed journals .

-- Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
+Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.

-The next section in this guide is Coping with Side Effects and it offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment .
+It offers guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
+You may use the menu to choose a different section to continue reading in this guide.